QloudNetwork/qloud-integrations/qloud-next/README.md

 ### API routes

-Wrap your API route handlers with qloud-next's `apiRoute` function.
+Wrap your API route handlers with `apiRoute` function.
 You can then access the content of the JSON Web Token (JWT) via the `auth` property on the request:

 ```typescript
 function handler(req: NextApiRequestWithAuth, res: NextApiResponse<UserData>) {